Bunks Cabins in the Woods at a Summer Camp

-• Increased Community Building: Your kids are sharing cabin space with a half dozen others, and they quickly learn how to live cooperatively.
+• Increased Community Building: Your kids are sharing cabin space with a half-dozen others, and they quickly learn how to live cooperatively.

-• Lasting Friendships: When you spend all day, everyday for a whole summer with your
+• Lasting Friendships: When you spend all day, every day for a whole summer with your

 bunkmates, your child is likely to walk away with friendships that won’t ever fade away.